radanalyticsio/oshinko-s2i/pyspark/README.md

     $ sudo docker run -i -t <id from the make>
     bash-4.2$ cd /opt/app-root # take a look around

+To tag and push a builder image:

+    $ make push

+By default this will tag the image as `project/daikon-pyspark`, edit the Makefile and change the `IMAGE_NAME` to control this.

 ## s2i bin files ##